 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.

 Advertising Costs

-Advertising costs are expensed as incurred.
-LELDF did not have any advertising costs during the years ended December 31, 2022 and 2021.
+Advertising costs are expensed as incurred and were \$39,100 and \$123,011 during the years ended December 31, 2023 and 2022, respectively.